joshsteiner/szachy-si/readme.md

 Project is: _in progress_

 ## Contact
-This project has been created by @joshsteiner, @daniellesaldanha and @?.
+This project has been created by @joshsteiner, @daniellesaldanha and @paulinaborys.